 A Helping Hand

 Understanding that modifications need to be made and working out the associated costs is one thing.
 Finding the right professionals to assist with those renovations is another.
 It’s often not easy to track down the most qualified contractors.
-Clients can begin by searching for qualified professionals through The National Association of Home Builders’ (NAHB) Certified Aging-in-Place Specialist (CAPS) program.
+You can begin by searching for qualified professionals through The National Association of Home Builders’ (NAHB) Certified Aging-in-Place Specialist (CAPS) program.
 The NAHB developed CAPS to teach the technical, business management, and customer service skills essential in what’s becoming one of the fastest-growing segments of the residential remodeling industry.
-CAPS-certified professionals can be a trusted ally in your clients' quest to age in place.
-To find one in your area, go online to nahb.org/nahb-community/nahb-directories/local-associations-directory for more information.
+CAPS-certified professionals can be a trusted ally in your quest to age in place.
+To find one in your area, visit nahb.org/nahb-community/nahb-directories for more information.

 Locate Trusted Service Providers

 Preparing to age in place is about more than just home modifications.
-As clients get older, their ability to do work around the house themselves also may lessen.
-Household repairs, services, and ongoing maintenance are often overlooked in their retirement planning.
-They might need a helping hand to complete these activities.
+As we get older, our ability to do work around the house ourselves also may lessen.
+Household repairs, services, and ongoing maintenance are often overlooked in our retirement planning.
+We might need a helping hand to complete these activities.
 Locating the right local businesses that specialize in the services can be a key strategy in helping accomplish some of these daily activities.

 It’s important to factor the expense of these home assistance services into their financial plan.

-When clients consider retirement planning, it’s easy to lose sight of the forest for the trees.
+When you consider retirement planning, it’s easy to lose sight of the forest for the trees.
 The first thing that comes to mind is probably, “How much money will I need?”
-But whatever that amount may be, clients' finances are only part of the equation for a meaningful retirement.
-You can help them adopt an integrated and holistic approach to prepare themselves to live longer and well in their homes.
-Identifying the necessary steps to maintain their home may be just as critical to aging independently as the health of their retirement savings.
-Help clients integrate these issues into a comprehensive planning discussion to make planning to age in place more tangible for you and your family.
+But whatever that amount may be, your finances are only part of the equation for a meaningful retirement.
+We need to adopt an integrated and holistic approach to prepare ourselves to live longer and well in our homes.
+Identifying the necessary steps to maintain our home may be just as critical to aging independently as the health of our retirement savings.
+Your financial professional can help integrate these issues into a comprehensive planning discussion to make planning to age in place more tangible for you and your family.
 Interested in learning more MIT AgeLab insights on aging?
 Visit hartfordfunds.com/agewell today for additional info.

 The MIT AgeLab is not an affiliate or subsidiary of Hartford Funds.